Are Women Charged More for Car Repairs? 6 Tips to Help Women at the Mechanic

 As a woman, do you think you were ever overcharged for car repair?

 In conclusion, I’ve learned about this topic the hard way.
-Hopefully, with these tips and a few tools the "sisterhood" can better navigate the car repair world finding a fair and honest price from mechanics for needed fixes.
+Hopefully, with these tips and a few tools women can better navigate the car repair world finding a fair and honest price from mechanics for needed fixes.

 NOTE: IF you have a complaint that you cannot settle with an automotive shop manager, different states handle automotive complaints different ways and you’ll need to do a little research before moving forward.